Cam Newton: 2014 season

 Newton led the Panthers to the first back-to-back division titles in the NFC South since the formation of the division and became the first quarterback since Michael Vick and Randall Cunningham as the only quarterbacks in NFL history with four seasons with at least 500 rushing yards.
-During the season, Newton also tied John Elway, Otto Graham, and Y. A. Tittle for 10th all time in rushing touchdowns by a quarterback with 33.
+During the season, Newton also tied John Elway, Otto Graham, and Y. A. Tittle for 10th all-time in rushing touchdowns in the regular season by a quarterback with 33.
 Further, with his four victories in December, Newton ranked second in the NFL in December wins over the past four years with 14 only behind Tom Brady.
 Newton's 33 rushing touchdowns were the most by a quarterback in his first four seasons.
-He is also the only player in NFL history to have 10,000 passing yards and 2,000 rushing yards in his first four seasons and the fir st to have at least 3,000 passing yards and 500 rushing yards in four consecutive seasons.
+He is also the only player in NFL history to have 10,000 passing yards and 2,000 rushing yards in his first four seasons and the first to have at least 3,000 passing yards and 500 rushing yards in four consecutive seasons.

 The following week, Newton led the Panthers to their first playoff win in nine years in the Wild Card Round over the Arizona Cardinals, throwing for 198 yards and two touchdowns while running for 35 yards.
 Newton and the Panthers were defeated by the Seattle Seahawks 31–17 in the Divisional Round.
 Newton was 23–36 for 245 yards with two touchdowns, two interceptions, and 37 rushing yards.
 Despite missing two games and dealing with ankle, rib, throwing hand, and back injuries through the entire season, Newton was rated as the 73rd best player in the NFL on the NFL Top 100 Players of 2015.